How Much Does It Cost to Study Psychology in Australia?

 Aside from tuition fees, you must also consider your living expenses while studying in Australia.
 This includes accommodation, food, transportation, and other day-to-day costs.
 The cost of living can vary depending on the city or region you choose to study in.
 Major cities like Sydney and Melbourne generally have higher living costs compared to smaller cities or regional areas.

-Related Article: What If I Get Pregnant While Studying in Australia?
+Related Article: Where Can I Study Demonology in Australia?

 On average, international students should budget around AUD 20,000 to AUD 27,000 per year for living expenses.
 This estimate covers accommodation in a shared apartment or student housing, groceries, public transportation, and some leisure activities.
 It’s always advisable to research the specific living costs of your chosen city or region to get a more accurate estimate.